microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/getting-started-rome-android.md

     // implement an IAuthCodeProvider
     new IAuthCodeProvider() {
         @Override
-        /**
-         * ConnectedDevices Platform needs the app to fetch a MSA auth_code using the given oauthUrl.
+        //ConnectedDevices Platform needs the app to fetch a MSA auth_code using the given oauthUrl.
-         * When app has fetched the auth_code, it needs to invoke the authCodeHandler onAuthCodeFetched method.
+        //When app has fetched the auth_code, it needs to invoke the public void fetchAuthCodeAsync(String oauthUrl, final Platform.IAuthCodeHandler authCodeHandler) {
-         */
-        public void fetchAuthCodeAsync(String oauthUrl, Platform.IAuthCodeHandler authCodeHandler) {
             // launch the dedicated OAuth method, passing in the oauth URL and the IAuthCodeHandler instance provided by the platform performOAuthFlow(oauthUrl, authCodeHandler);
         }